-The temperature in the Greenhouse is a regulated 70 degrees all year round, which can make for a nice reprieve from harsh winds outside.
+The temperature in the Greenhouse is a regulated 70 degrees year-round, which can make for a nice reprieve from harsh winds outside.
 It feels like a tropical excursion, through and through.

-There’s an air of exclusivity here, though the $5 different is not exactly polarizing; the Greenhouse is a must-do extra, especially if you are truly after a relaxing experience sans horseplay.
+There’s an air of exclusivity here, though the $5 different isn’t exactly polarizing.
+We found that the Greenhouse is a must-do extra, especially if you are truly after a relaxing experience sans horseplay.

 |Adults – 13 & Over||$12.00|